nasa/fprime/Gds/README.md

 created.
 Then, they are registered to one another by calling the data producer's `register` function with the data consumer as the argument.
-The data consumer is expected to implement a callback function to receive the data (`data_callback` for most classes, but check the base class's documentation for details)
+The data consumer is expected to implement a callback function to receive the data (`data_callback` for most classes, but check the base class's documentation for details).

+An example of how to instantiate and register classes into the correct structure can be found in the `MainFrameFactory` class.

+## Instalation
+[TODO]
+download wheel for system.
+use: sudo {path to python used by fprime} -m pip install {path to wxPython 4 .whl file}

 ## Generate Documentation
 You can generate a doxygen documentation page for the GDS source.